WebAssembly/interface-types/proposals/interface-types/CanonicalABI.md

-  Buffers are intended to behave similarly to `handle` where they cannot be forged, but unlike `handle` they are only a temporary reference which lives for the duration of a function call (and can only show up as paramters to functions).
+  Buffers are intended to behave similarly to `handle` where they cannot be forged, but unlike `handle` they are only a temporary reference which lives for the duration of a function call (and can only show up as parameters to functions).
 This enables efficient binding of APIs like `read` and `write` where the canonical ABI is simply passing a pointer/length.

 With this grammar of interface types, we can now define what it means to lift